scaleway/serverless-api-framework-python/examples/github_actions/README.md

 To do so, simply copy the `deploy.yml` file in `.github/workflows`.

-This example will automatically run `srvless deploy` in the project root to deploy your on each git tag.
+This example will automatically run `scw-serverless deploy` in the project root to deploy your on each git tag.